“It takes two to know one”

 - you get into dissatisfying jobs/relationships/thought patterns/emotional situations that are on repeat, and you feel very frustrated about it?

 - you have whirling thoughts and unsettling feelings you feel overwhelmed by?
-They are hard to bear, and you might do things that you know you shouldn’t to avoid feeling them (e.g., overeating, oversleeping, cutting, substance use, drinking, gaming, causal sex).
+They are hard to bear, and you might do things that you know you shouldn’t to avoid feeling them (e.g., overeating, oversleeping, cutting, substance use, drinking, gaming, sexual acting out).
 Click here to learn more about addiction.

 - you have dreams and goals, but something stops you from pursuing them, or you give up easily?